Planktomas/TrayAppUtility/README.md

 - Utilities
     - Nice name method
     - Open file or folder with default application (can wait for close)
+    - Method to show toast notifications with click action

 ### Tutorial